Edragon/edragon.github.io/Chip-dat/NXP-dat/NXP-CAN-dat/NXP-CAN-dat.md

 - TJA1051: Includes a wake-up feature, making it similar to the TJA1042 in this aspect and enabling it to be used in applications requiring this feature.

+## 24V system

+- PCA82C251 - CAN transceiver for 24 V systems

 ## ref